 Intangible assets are valued for accounting purposes at cost and depreciated over their expected service life.
 If there are indications that the book value of an intangible asset is higher than the recoverable amount, an impairment test is carried out.
-If the recoverable
+If the recoverable amount is less than the book value, the asset is depreciated to the recoverable amount.
+Intangible assets are posted to the balance-sheet in the amount of NOK 0.7 billion.

-^{}Other assets are made up of: 'Cash and cash equivalents', 'Non-insurance-related receivables', 'Other assets', 'Receivables related to direct insurance, including insurance brokers', and 'Property, plant and equipment for own use'.
+^{}Other assets are made up of: 'Cash and cash equivalents', 'Non-insurance-related receivables', 'Other assets', 'Receivables related to direct insurance, including insurance brokers', and 'Property, plant and equipment for own use'